eltribehou/AerospaceBar/README.md

 ## Features

 - Custom menubar window at the top of the screen
-- Displays only workspaces that have apps running in them
+- Displays only workspaces that have apps running in them (current workspace always shown, even if empty)
 - Shows app icons for applications in each workspace (up to 3 icons, with a "+N" counter for additional apps)
 - Fullscreen apps are indicated with a small green badge overlay on their icons
 - Click any workspace to switch to it